 2) Reach Out to Targets

-The key to success in building relationships with journalists is doing your due diligence and approaching them professionally.
+The key to getting earned media placement is building relationships with journalists is doing your due diligence and approaching them professionally.

 Establish your relationship: Your first goal isn’t to pitch a story; it’s to get on their radar and start a dialogue.
 To do this, you should follow them on Twitter, comment on their articles, connect with them on LinkedIn, and stay up to date on the topics they cover.